Fr4nz83/MAT-Dataset/README.md

 ## Cite us

-The paper behind this reposiitory has been submitted to the "Resource Track" of the CIKM 2025 conference.
-Stay tuned for future updates!
+The paper behind this repository has been submitted to the **Resource Track** of the [ACM CIKM 2025](https://cikm2025.org/) international conference -- stay tuned for future updates!